Sacred Places Yoga ~ 9 days / 8 nights

 Altitudes: Cusco 11,200 ft, Pisac 10,000 ft, Machu Picchu 7,500 ft, Amaru 10,500 ft

 Pace: Moderate, with time for relaxation

-Interests: Cultural & Culinary, Andean heritage, spirituality & world view, Sacred geomotry, astronomy & agronomy
+Interests: Cultural & Culinary, Andean Heritage, Spirituality & Worldview, Sacred Geometry, Astronomy & Agronomy, Yoga

-Meals: This trip includes meals with exclusive daily set menus that are creatively spun by our chef.
-All of the meals are prepared using the finest local products with the clear intention of exploring the richness of Peruvian cuisine.
-The diversity of legendary and nutritious ingredients used in our meal preprations are fresh, organic and native of Peru.
+Meals: This trip includes meals with exclusive daily set menus that are creatively designed and prepared by our chef at the hotel’s restaurant, Cuchara de Palo, The Wooden Spoon.
+We use the finest local products with the clear intention of exploring the richness of Peruvian cuisine, while celebrating the diversity of legendary and nutritious ingredients that are fresh, organic and native of Peru.

 - Vegetarian and special diet menu available.

-- The few meals not included in your program will be eaten out at restaurants recomemnded by your guide.
+The few meals not included in your program will be eaten out at restaurants recommended by your guide.

-- All ground transportation upon arrival to Cusco airport in a private tourist level vehicle
+- Airport transfers and all ground transportation upon arrival to Cusco airport in a private tourist level vehicle

-- Private, specialized, professional English speaking native guides on excursions and events
+- Private, specialized, professional, English speaking native guides on excursions and during special events

 - Entrance fees to all historical sites on daily excursions